 - 3.25.
-National Grid proposes to retain a charge that discourages inefficient bypass of the NTS.
+RWE proposes to retain a charge that discourages inefficient bypass of the NTS.
 The general principle is to retain an incentive to utilise the NTS rather than construct a dedicated pipeline to exit points that are sufficiently close to an entry point.
 Such a product should consider the most appropriate method of applying such a charge and in its derivation should consider such elements as the costs of building an alternative pipeline and a reasonable limit over which this may be considered economic to construct and how the charge functions with the rest of the charging framework to be in keeping with the general principle of the NTS Optional Charge. - 3.25.1.
-Within the transition period, National Grid proposes to effectively retain this through the use of, in principle, the existing NTS Optional Commodity ('NTS shorthaul') charge as an alternative charge to the transitional Transmission Services entry and exit Revenue Recovery charges and Non Transmission Services Entry and Exit Charges. - 3.25.2.
-We continue to believe it is appropriate to dis-incentivise the construction of dedicated pipelines to exit points which are sufficiently close to an entry point. - 3.26.
-Recognising the proposed transition to an entirely capacity based Transmission Services charges in October 2021 (after the end of the transition period), National Grid proposes that the application of the NTS Optional Charge expires at the end of the transition period.
-For the calculation and application of an equivalent charge on an enduring basis after the transition period (i.e. from 01 October 2021), we anticipate a future change proposal to be raised to achieve this.
+Within the transition period, RWE proposes to effectively retain this through the use of, in principle, the existing NTS Optional Commodity ('NTS shorthaul') charge as an alternative charge to the transitional Transmission Services entry and exit Revenue Recovery charges and Non Transmission Services Entry and Exit Charges. - 3.25.2.
+RWE continues to believe it is appropriate to dis-incentivise the construction of dedicated pipelines to exit points which are sufficiently close to an entry point. - 3.26.
+Recognising the proposed transition to an entirely capacity based Transmission Services charges in October 2021 (after the end of the transition period), RWE proposes that the application of the NTS Optional expires at the end of the transition period.
+For the calculation and application of an equivalent charge on an enduring basis after the transition period (i.e. from 01 October 2021), we anticipate a future change proposal to be raised to achieve this. - 3.27.
+As a means of applying the NTS Optional charge in the transition period, there are two key differences that will apply: - 3.27.1.
+Inclusion of a 60km distance cap.